-- 1 These include: - i.
+1 These include:

+- i.
 Agreeing the Strategic Plan, the annual work programme, staff management structure showing post titles and grades, and the annual budget - ii.
 Setting the precept demand - iii.
 Borrowing money - iv.
 Approving the end of year Accounts and approving submission of the Annual Return to the External Auditors - v.
 Incurring capital or revenue expenditure which is over and above the Council's approved budget - vi.
 Adopting, amending, or revoking Standing Orders, Financial Regulations and Cllrs' Code of Conduct.
 Other chapters comprising the Council's Constitution fall under the remit of the Oversight Committee - vii.
 Agreeing the dates of meetings of the Council, Committees, and sub-committees - viii.
 Filling of Cllr vacancies occurring on any outside bodies - ix.
 Making, amending, or revoking byelaws - x.
 Making of Orders under any statutory powers - xi.
-Important matters of principle or policy which have been referred directly by Committees or the Town Clerk - xii.
-Prosecution or defence in a court of law
+Important matters of principle or policy which have been referred directly by Committees or the Town Clerk

-- xiii.
+- xii.
+Prosecution or defence in a court of law - xiii.
 All matters affecting the appointment, promotion, discipline, salary, and conditions of service of the Town Clerk - xiv.
 Appointment of the RFO - xv.
 Annually review the Strategic Plan and the annual work programme - xvi.
-Acquiring land and other significant assets and commissioning services of significant value - xvii.
-The Mayor will manage Council meetings in a way that encourages engagement of the public as well as Cllrs
+Acquiring land and other significant assets, including devolved assets and services, and commissioning services of significant value - xvii The management and development of the Council's major assets, including the Cheese and Grain, the Badgers Hill Stadium, the Key Centre (?) and the Town Hall (?).